Franz-Josef-Danner/tracking/README.md

 iterations.
 During the tracking cycle the RAM cache is cleared automatically before jumping to the next frame.
 Each visited frame is remembered.
-If the playhead returns to a frame that was processed before, the value of **Marker Count Plus** increases by 10, widening the expected range for new markers on repeated attempts.
+If the playhead revisits one of these frames the value of **Marker Count Plus** increases by 10, widening the expected range for new markers.
+Landing on a new frame decreases the value by 10 again, but never below its original starting value.

 This project is released under the MIT License.
 See the `LICENSE` file for details.